Légion d’honneur for British World War II veterans

 Applications should be sent to the British Ministry of Defence*, which checks that applicants fulfil the relevant criteria.
 These are then passed on to the French authorities.
 Applications should not be sent directly to the French Embassy or to the French authorities in Paris.

 The French authorities subsequently endorse the names forwarded by the MoD for appointment to the Ordre national de la Légion d’honneur, before an ad hoc decree is adopted.

 Due to the vast number of applications received, a new administrative procedure was put in place in July 2015 in order to speed up the processing of applications.
 This new procedure has had the desired effect and applications are now being processed and confirmed at a much faster rate.

-The French authorities attach great importance to ensuring each veteran receives their medal, and they are working hard, in coordination with the British authorities, to ensure that the majority of the veterans who have already sent their applications to the MoD receive their medal in the coming months.
+The French authorities attach great importance to ensuring each veteran receives their medal, and they are working hard, in coordination with the British authorities, to ensure that all of the veterans who have already sent their applications to the MoD receive their medal .

 *Ministry of Defence, DC Sec Commemorations, 6-C-01 Main Building, Whitehall, London SW1A 2HB